harshithshankar13/Privacy_protection_using_knowledge_graphs/README.md

 # Thesis_privacy_protection
-This repository will have all the documents related to the thesis on Privacy Protection.
+This repository has all the documents related to the thesis on Privacy Protection.